Judging by my post yesterday, I am still learning to be nice to myself 🙂

 - A childhood birthday party in which I got some music to listen to on my Walkman.
 I’m not sure I had ever had my own music before then.
 I was so excited.
 I walked around the living room (where we had my birthday party) with headphones over my ears thinking, “I am much more interested in this music than in hanging out with my friends” (who were in the room for the party).

 - Playing little league baseball, I played on an almost-championship team (we finished in 2nd place).
-There were many thrills and good times, but by the end of the season I was tired and stressed.
-The strains of competition got to me, and I wanted to go home and rest.
-My last memory from that time is from the final day of the season, after the game was over, I watched my team mates running excitedly to the next baseball event.
+There were many thrills and good times, but by the end of the season the strains of competition got to me, and I wanted to go home and rest.
+After the final game of the season, I watched my team mates running excitedly to the next baseball event.
 They were doing try outs or some training camp.
 I thought, “How could they want more of this?
 All I want to do is chill out at home!”

-- Training for the California International Marathon with a running group a few years ago, I had many great times, but six months of running with the group–combined with the intensity of marathon training– took a toll on me physically, mentally, and emotionally.
-I needed some space to recharge and find my happy.
+- Training with a running group a few years ago, I had many great times, but six months of close proximity with other runners in an intense training environment started taking a toll in more ways than just physical fatigue.
+Afterward, I needed to go back on my own, which allowed me space to recharge and process the experience.

 In all of these experiences, I found myself overwhelmed or unsatisfied in a group situation.
 I craved solitude, space, a sense of personal boundaries.
 Whether I wanted to be able to think, rest, or listen to music, in all cases I wanted downtime to myself.